podrain/podrain-legacy/README.md

 ![Podrain promo banner](media/podrain-promo.png)

 Podrain is a web-based podcast app with offline capabilities.
-This app was built to scratch my own itch, and there are a *lot* of rough edges (I would define it's current state as "usable alpha"), but I'm using the app for all of my podcast-listening needs now.
+It was built to scratch my own itch, and there are a *lot* of rough edges (I would define it's current state as "usable alpha"), but I'm using the app for all of my podcast-listening needs now.
 Some features include:

 - Pure focus on podcasts (no radio, news, video podcasts, music, etc.)
 - Mobile-first design